 Dr. Maxine Jonas is an instructor in the Department of Biological Engineering, and one of its alumnae.
-After undergraduate studies in France and upon completing her PhD in BE, Maxine worked in the biotech industry in the Boston area, both in start-up and in large company environments, for seven years prior to returning to campus.
-She currently teaches lab-focused instrumentation courses (20.109, 20.203J, 20.309, and 20.345).
-Since she joined the Communication Lab in December 2014, Maxine has particularly enjoyed brainstorming on project outline and organization of ideas with a wide cross-section of BE scholars.
-Dr. Jonas’s research areas include biological imaging, biophysics, computational modeling, drug metabolism, and pharmacology.
-Outside of troubleshooting mutagenesis plasmids or lock-in amplifiers, Maxine loves theater plays, live or in books, enjoys museums, and loves water: swimming, sailing, riding her bike in the rain, skiing on northeastern ha’d-packed or spring slush, skydiving through clouds, and drinking water.
+After undergraduate studies at Ecole Polytechnique in France, Maxine completed in 2006 her PhD in BE under the mentorship of Prof. Peter So.
+She then embarked on working in the biotech industry in the Boston area, both in start-up and in large company environments, for seven years prior to returning to MIT campus.
+Maxine’s interests include biological imaging, biophysics, neurotechnology, computational modeling, drug metabolism, and education.
+She currently teaches lab-focused courses (20.109, 20.203, 20.309, 20.345), lecture-instructed classes (20.310, 20.430), and seminars (SP.247).
+Maxine has particularly enjoyed meeting a wide cross-section of BE scholars since she joined the Communication Lab in 2014.
+Outside of troubleshooting mutagenesis plasmids or realigning students’ microscopes, Maxine loves theater plays, in books or live, daydreaming in museums, and loves water: swimming, sailing, riding her bike in the rain, skiing on the northeastern ha’d-packed or in the spring slush, skydiving through clouds, and drinking bubbly water.